ddntii/go-url-shortener/README.md

 ## how the codes work

 - uses random letters and numbers (no confusing ones like 0, O, 1, l)
-- starts with 4 character codes
+- starts with 4 character codes (or whatever you set in config)
 - makes them longer if you have lots of urls
 - won't give you the same code twice